huggingface/transformers/docs/source/en/quantization/gptq.md

 ## Marlin

 [Marlin](https://github.com/IST-DASLab/marlin) is a CUDA gptq kernel, 4-bit only, that is highly optimized for the Nvidia A100 GPU (Ampere) architecture where the the loading, dequantization, and execution of post-dequantized weights are highly parallelized offering a substantial inference improvement versus the original CUDA gptq kernel.
-Marlin is only available for quantized inference and does support model quantization.
+Marlin is only available for quantized inference and does not support model quantization.

 Marlin inference can be activated via the `backend` property in `GPTQConfig` for GPTQModel: